Having fostered 50+ children over the last 20 years, there isn’t much that Wendy & Lawrence don’t know about fostering…

 As far as teenagers go, their challenging behaviour can be really hard to witness and often all I can do is to just be there for them and help them through it.
 You have to love them when they feel at their most unlovable.’

 ‘They’ve been very, very supportive and amazing over the years.
-They helped me after the 2 and 3 year olds left and I’ve always felt very supported – they were there to talk me through it whenever I needed it, in fact, one of the things I got from that experience was an empathy and understanding for the parents of the foster children and what some of them have to go through.’
+They helped me after the 2 and 3-year-olds left and I’ve always felt very supported – they were there to talk me through it whenever I needed it, in fact, one of the things I got from that experience was empathy and understanding for the parents of the foster children and what some of them have to go through.’

 As such an experienced foster carer, Wendy has this advice for anyone who’s thinking of going down the same path: